Web Privacy and Cookie Policy

 In certain circumstances, we may need to restrict the above rights in order to safeguard the public interest (e.g. the prevention or detection of crime) and our interests (e.g. the maintenance of legal privilege).
 Upon receipt of a request from you exercising any of the above-listed rights, we will need to verify your identity.

-If you are a resident of the State of California, subject to certain exceptions as set forth by law, you (or an authorized agent acting on your behalf) have the right to ask us to:
+Depending on your state of residence, and subject to certain exceptions as set forth by law, you (or an authorized agent acting on your behalf) have the right to ask us to:

 • provide you with details regarding the categories of personal data that we have collected;